-How do you set the rent amount?
-Setting fair market rents is one of the first challenges a new landlord has with their rental house.
+Learning how to set market rent is a skill that every landlord needs to master.
+In fact, setting fair market rents is one of the first challenges a new landlord has with their rental house.
 That is a complicated process, but the best property managers follow these steps.

-- Reduce this list of comparables until it only includes properties with square footage and the number of bedrooms and bathrooms.
+- Reduce this list of comparables until it only includes properties with square footage and the number of bedrooms and bathrooms similar to your property.

 - Calculate the average rent for the comparables.

-- Adjust rent from the average based on amenities that your property offers.
+- Adjust the average rent price based on any unique amenities that your property offers.

 These steps are simple to follow, and the challenge comes from accurately identifying comparable homes.
 Identifying the correct comparables is an essential skill that you must cultivate to manage rental properties effectively.
-The article will explain the best way to find these comparables to find the rents that are charged.
+The article will explain the best way to find these comparables, and to use them to set your market rent.

 What is Market Rent?

-Market rent, as defined by Law Insider, is the amount of rent that can be expected for the use of a property in comparison with similar properties in the same area.
-This is generally considered the amount of rent qualified tenants are willing to pay and that landlords of comparable houses are willing to accept.
+Market rent, as defined by Law Insider, is the amount of rent that can be expected for the use of a property in comparison to similar properties in the same area.
+This is generally considered the amount of rent qualified tenants are willing to pay and that landlords of comparable units are willing to accept.
 The fair market rent will vary between cities, neighborhoods, and even by the block.
-The rental amounts also vary based on house size, bedroom count, and many other factors.
+The rental price will also vary based on house size, bedroom count, and many other factors.

 Why Should Landlords Know the Market Rent?

-Initially, knowing the market rent will help you set the rent when advertising to new tenants.
+Using the market rental rate will help a property owner attact good tenants when advertising the property.
 You don’t want to start with low rent and then need to raise the rent on existing tenants to cover your expenses.
 On the other hand, it will be challenging to find a tenant if you ask too much for rent.

 Later, when you have a long-term tenant, knowing the market rent will help you decide if it’s time for a rent increase.
-If you arbitrarily raise the rent over market value, your tenants can find similar houses at a lower cost.
+If you arbitrarily raise the rent at lease renewal, to an amount which is greater than the market value, your tenants can find similar houses at a lower cost.
 This increases the chance that the tenant will leave, and you will end up with a vacancy.
 If you keep the rent artificially low, you may have problems paying the property taxes or making timely repairs.

 In cases where you plan to charge more or less than the market rent, you must have a baseline from which to deviate.
-When analyzing the purchase of the rental property, you must know the market rent to forecast revenue.
-Market rent is one of the most critical metrics for a rental property, and accurately discovering market rent is a valuable skill for any real estate investor.
-In the end, if you can’t get the market rent, you’ve done something wrong.
+When analyzing the purchase of investment property, you must know the market rent to forecast revenue.
+Market rent is one of the most critical metrics for a rental property, and accurately discovering market rent is a valuable skill that real estate investors must master.
+In the end, you’ve done something wrong if you can’t get the market rent.
 After all, by definition, market rent is the amount you can get.

 How Can You Determine the Market Rent?

 The goal of determining market rent is simple; determine what similar properties in your area are renting for.
-Determining the market rent is more complicated.
-You should be able to zero in on the market rent by checking other properties offered for rent.
-Don’t forget that it’s essential to use data from similar properties, not just any nearby homes for rent.
+Determining the actual market rent is more complicated.
+To do that, the landlord must do a rental market analysis to zero in on the market rent by checking nearby rentals offered for rent.
+This comparative market analysis for your rental house evaluates the rent amounts of similar properties that have recently been rented or are currently on the rental market.
+Remember that it’s essential to use data from similar properties, not just any nearby rentals.

-A good starting place for finding the market rent is Zillow, which uses an algorithmic approach to estimating rents.
+A good starting place for finding the market rent is Zillow, which uses an algorithmic approach for estimating rents.
 Put simply, this means using formulas and existing data to determine what the market rent should be.
 Zillow will attempt to calculate the correct rent amount but will also give you a range of rents based on its formula.
 Ocassianly this value is off because of external factors that the algorithm is unaware of.
-In rare cases, Zillow may not have a value, and you will need to use one of the other methods.
+In rare cases, the Zillow rental value may not exist, and you will need to use one of the other methods.

 It’s simple to get the rent amount from Zillow.
 You type in the property address, and Zillow will show you the rent amount.